-Trigger the autocomplete function by typing a glyph name, a class name, or a lookup name (for example, a glyph name after the keyword sub or a lookup name after the keyword lookup).
+Trigger the autocomplete function by typing a glyph name, a

+7 adobe-type-tools.github.io/afdko/OpenTypeFeatureFileSpecification.html class name, or a lookup name (for example, a glyph name after the keyword sub or a lookup name after the keyword lookup).
 Glyphs will provide a menu of matching suggestions.